camaraproject/Governance/ProjectStructureAndRoles.md

 The Release Management working group is supervised by the TSC.
 The scope of the Working Group is the definition of guidelines and best practices for the API Versioning and release management within the Sub Projects, API Repositories, and Working Groups, and the support of the TSC in its responsibilities for Release Management.

+All API and Working Group Repositories must comply with the work in the Release Management Working Group for releases and pre-releases.

 ## Roles, Responsibilities and Requirements

 **Project participants**

-Project participant (= contributor) status may be given to those who intend to make ongoing contributions to the CAMARA Project.
+Project participant status may be given to those who intend to make ongoing contributions to the CAMARA Project.
 This is usually in the form of code submissions and improvements and/or notable work on documentation but may also include other contributions such as organizing events or user support.

 The current Project participants are listed in [PARTICIPANTS.MD](./PARTICIPANTS.MD).